laireyx/2021_ite2038_2018008340-wiki/Modules/TestCode.md

 )
 ```

-Tests unique database fd.
+Tests unique table fd.

-Create database files with different path, but same realpath to check if database uses unique id for that file.
-Also checks real different file and assure that two different database fd should not be same.
+Create table files with different path, but same realpath to check if table uses unique id for that file.
+Also checks real different file and assure that two different table id should not be same.

 ### function TEST_F